gamma-opt/jb_instructions/course/content/makie.md

 # Interactive plots in Julia

-Makie seems to work, though there may be small issues to be wary of.
-For example, the formatting on this page is broken because the last example is using `TailwindDashboard`, which overwrites some styling.
+Formatting in this page is a bit broken because the last example is using `TailwindDashboard`, which overwrites some styling.
+I'll remove it, add other examples and annotate what is going on/make this a better form for the template when a bug fix is released ([status here](https://github.com/JuliaRegistries/General/pull/106399)).

 ```{code-cell}